ska-telescope/ska-low-mccs-daq/docs/src/guide/daq_attributes.rst

 These metrics are placed at one of three steps in the DAQ:

-1. Interface Diagnostics - These are just measuring the data over the virtualised interface the DAQ pod has mounted.
+1. Interface Diagnostics - These are measuring the data over the virtualised interface the DAQ pod has mounted.
    This means it only sees data directed to it.
 2. Ringbuffer Diagnostics - These measure the capacity and performance of the ringbuffer.
-   The producer reads data into the ring buffer, and the consumer pulls from it.
+   The producer captures data and writes it into the ring buffe, and the consumer pulls from it.
-   If the buffer is full, the consumer is slower than the producer.
+   If the consumer is slower than the producer, the buffer will fill up.
    Once the ring buffer is full, packets are dropped until there is space again.
 3. Consumer Diagnostics - These measure the performance of the consumers pulling from the ringbuffer.
    Typically these will show issues if the ringbuffer is filling up.